-[Editorial note: Unlike the colon-separated notion used in the Basic/Digest HTTP authentication scheme, the string generated by a concatenation of the VS-encoded strings will be unique, regardless of the characters included in the strings encoded.]
+[Editorial note: Unlike the colon-separated notion used in the Basic/Digest HTTP authentication scheme, the string generated by a concatenation of the VS-encoded strings will be unique, regardless of the characters included in the strings to be encoded.]

-The function OCTETS converts an integer to corresponding radix-256 big-endian octet string having its natural length: See Section 3.2 for the definition of the "natural length".
+The function OCTETS converts an integer into the corresponding radix-256 big-endian octet string having its natural length: See Section 3.2 for the definition of "natural length".